fullfacing/keycloak4s/README.md

 }
 ```

-NB.
-In the event that an incoming request has multiple unique rules that can apply to it (E.g a rule with a wildcard segment/method and a concrete rule), the request will be evaluated with both rules and will be accepted if either of them succeed.
+Note: In the event that an incoming request has multiple unique rules that can apply to it (E.g a rule with a wildcard segment/method and a concrete rule), the request will be evaluated using both rules and will be accepted if either succeeds.

 **Plugging in the Adapter**<br/> <a name="adapter-plugin"></a>
 In order for the adapter to validate and authorize requests it needs to be plugged into the Akka-HTTP routes, for which there are two requirements: